pytorch/executorch/docs/source/compiler-delegate-and-partitioner.md

 **Figure 3.** The relationship between standard ExecuTorch Runtime and backend entry point.

-Once the backend is ready, they can then be registered via the `register_backend` API:
+In order to make backend available to ExecuTorch runtime, it must be registered via the `register_backend` API:
 ```cpp
 __ET_NODISCARD Error register_backend(const Backend& backend);
 ```

-`register_backend` can be statically registered like the following
+Static registeration, i.e., at libraray init or load time, of a backend can be achieved as follows:
 ```cpp
 namespace {
 auto cls = BackendWithCompiler();